AdithyaSean/next-step-frontend/docs/roadmap.md

    - Basic compatibility scoring
    - Simple matching features

-4. **Model Conversion**
+4. **Model Training**
-   - Convert the model to tflite
-   - move the model to flutter as a client side service
+   - Machine learning models for prediction

+5. **Deployment**
+   - Save the models and data for future use or deployment with microservices architecture

-## Phase 2: Frontend Development with Flutter [Ongoing]
+## Phase 2: Frontend Development with React [Ongoing]

+1. **User Authentication**
+   - Secure user authentication and authorization
+   - Personalized access to your profile and recommendations

+2. **Responsive Web App**
+   - User-friendly React frontend for easy access to your profile and recommendations
+   - Robust spring boot backend for efficient data management with microservices architecture

-## Phase 3: Backend Development with Dart [Ongoing]
+## Phase 3: Backend Development with Spring Boot [Ongoing]

+1. **Robust Data Management**
+   - Efficient data storage and management
+   - Utilize microservices architecture